 Talking about Practice

-Practice-Based Professional Learning is inquirED's framework for whole-school professional development.
-Read below for a collection of research supporting PBPL.
+Curriculum-Based Professional Learning is inquirED's framework for whole-school professional development.
+Read below for a collection of research supporting CBPL.

 inquirED's Principle: Professional Learning is most effective when it is centered around high-quality curriculum